What game heroes would you like to see at gambody?

 This model was tested in Cura 2.7.0. and print on an Ultimaker 2 in PLA material.

-If you printing joint with PLA material you should increase the scale of joints at 2-3% in your slicing program.
+- Using the PLA material you should increase the scale of old joints at 2-3% in your slicing program.

-If you printing joint with ABS/CPE material you should increase the scale of joints at 1% in your slicing program.
+- Using the ABS/CPE material you should increase the scale of old joints at 1% in your slicing program.

 To avoid printing problems, we recommend the following settings: